stickgrinder/opoc/content/post/starting-point.md

 One hour later I was totally hooked by the game.
 It was 1989. **The Secret of Monkey Island** was months away.

 I won't dig deeper into memories (and save you yet another nostalgic blurb), but it suffices to say that I eventually became a developer with the dream of creating my own AG.
-Too bad development is not all you need to create a great game.
+Too bad development ain't all you need to create a great game.
 Fast forward 7... no, 17... er...
 27 **\°o°/** years and here I am driving a web-development firm.
 Which of course has nothing to do with game development.

 But.